fanzub/fanzub/README.md

   *www/logs/*

 * **PHP exceptions**
   Exceptions are stored in a small SQLite database in *www.fanzub.com/data/journal.db*.
 Make sure this file exists and is writeable by the webserver.
-You can create the database using the *journal.sql* file from the *sql/* folder:
+You can create the database using the *journal.sql* file:
   *sqlite3 journal.db < ../sql/journal.sql*

 * **Cron jobs**